 Catholicism flourished on the reservation during the first half of the 20th century.
 In most communities, local parishes were organized, each with a catechist, lay sodalities, and an itinerant Jesuit pastor.
 Annually, the faithful gathered for reservation wide general sodality meetings followed by the statewide Catholic Sioux Congress.

 Christian fervor waned after World War II, which has been addressed by revitalization efforts since the 1970s.
 Parishes were re-organized with more resident (and fewer itinerant) Jesuit and Native priests and deacons, and parish councils.
 The general sodality meetings and Catholic Sioux Congresses remain popular among the elders.
 However, many faithful also attend Mini (diocesan) and National Tekakwitha Conferences and have organized parish Kateri Circles.

-Source: Entry Number M-222 of Guide to Catholic-Related Records in the Midwest about Native Americans and Red Cloud's Dream yearbook, 1980, pp. 116-119.
+Principal sources: Entry M-222 of Guide to Catholic-Related Records in the Midwest about Native Americans and Red Cloud's Dream yearbook, 1980, pp. 116-119.

 |1840-1870||Reverend Pierre-Jean de Smet (1801-1873), S.J., an itinerant missionary, befriended the Oglala people.|

 |1870-1881||Under the Peace Policy of U.S. President U.S. Grant, the government banned Catholic missionaries from the Pine Ridge Agency.|